howsoai/platform-installation-examples/oidc/README.md

 Take a look at the [config](./manifests/howso-platform.yaml) for Howso Platform.
 The required endpoints are configured under the `oidc` key to point at the Dex installation.

 > Note: The configuraiton uses the Dex Kubernetes service DNS address (`dex.dex.svc.cluster.local`) for all endpoints except the authorize endpoint.
 This is because Dex is only accessible to the Howso Platform application via the Kubernetes network (due to it using localhost, which will resolve differently from a pod in the cluster), however the users browser can hit the external address (dex.local.howso.com), but not the service.
 The authorize endpoint is the one used to construct the redirect URL to dex during the Login flow.
+In the case of an Identity Provider that is consistently accessible from the browser and the application, likely the case for a production setup, the same address can be used for all endpoints.

 Update your Howso Platform configuration to configure OIDC with Dex as the identity provider.